mshumayl/shumayldotcom/posts/aidaleel-architecture.md

     } & DefaultSession["user"];
   }
 ```
-This means that on the client side, when we can run `useSession()` to get user roles and quotas and respond accordingly:
+This means that on the client side, we can call `useSession()` to get user roles and quotas and respond accordingly:
 ```
 const { data: session } = useSession();